martijndevries/AmesHousingPrices/README.md

 In this project, I've built a predictive linear regression model to predict the sale price of houses in Ames, Iowa using the Ames dataset.

 After basic EDA and data cleaning (imputing values as appropriate, and removing a handful of rows), I constructed several different models of increasing complexity.
 The best-performing model is the most complex of the models I've constructed, consisting of 12 numerical features and 10 (dummified) categorical features.
 I did find that adding even more features to some extent leads to diminishing returns, in that the R2-value and root mean squared error (RMSE) of my most complex model was only modestly better than the model one step lower in complexity.
+Despite adding increasinly more features, it seems like model 4 is not yet overfit, so potentially even more features could be added to slightly improve the model score.

 OLS and Ridge regressors performed very similar, but it seems that the Ridge regression does slightly better overall.
 The fact that a Ridge model only improves slightly over OLS indicates that my model is not high in variance.
 The model works well for predictive purposes, significantly improving over the baseline model (a simple least squares regression using total living area as the only feature).
 In terms of the R2-score, the features in the more complex model can explain 88\% of the variance (vs 63% for the baseline), and the RMSE reduces from 47000 to 22100 dollars.
 This model can therefore be succesfully used to model the market value of houses in Ames, Iowa.
 One caveat is that the model would have to be retrained as new data comes in to keep up-to-date with the 'Year Sold' columns, as this is a categorical feature.
 The model also only applies to houses in Ames, Iowa, given the location-specific feature of Neighborhood.
 This model could serve as a template for similar models in other locations, but it would need local data to really have predictive power.